anvilproject/anvil-portal/content/ncpi/research-use-cases/research-use-cases.md

 The genomic and proteomic workflows are wrapped in CWL and functional on the CRDC.
 The results of their analysis of the TCGA data are already complete and available on the CRDC (highlighted at the prior Interop Meeting).
 The GTEx data is only accessible from the AnVIL platform, which currently only supports workflows wrapped in WDL.

-### Analysis Plan

-1. Obtain confirmation from appropriate NIH Data Access Committees that these datasets can be used/combined in this manner.
-1. Find proteomic cohort in PDC Data Portal.
-1. Export manifest describing cohort.
-1. Pull this data into a CRDC analysis ecosystem.
-1. Perform proteomics analysis within CRDC.
-1. Perform genomics analysis within CRDC.
-1. Combined analysis of 5-6.
-1. Find GTEx data cohort within AnVIL.
-1. Copy this dataset to CRDC.
-1. Perform GTEx analysis on CRDC.
-1. Combine derived results from 7 and 10 as necessary.

 ### Interop Requirements
 Interop between GDC and PDC within CRDC; interop between AnVIL - CRDC